Explainable AI and Adoption of Financial Algorithmic Advisors: an Experimental Study: Results

 First, we examine the effect of human versus algorithmic origin of advice with no further explanation.
 Results show no evidence of algorithm aversion-- namely there is no significant difference in the initial adoption of the \textit{Human Advisor} (RTA of 56\%) as opposed to the computer algorithm \textit{No Explanation} conditions (with an RTA of 57.7\%).
 However, over the first few days, the algorithmic advice with \textit{No Explanation} showed significantly gains in adoption as compared to the \textit{Human Advisor} leading to a 16.3\% percent gap on day 7 (P-value = 0.0129, t = 2.5114).
 Following model failure on day 7, adoption and RTA levels fell back to around the initial values in both cases (54\% and 56\% for \textit{No explanation} and \textit{Human Advisor}, respectively).
 Recovery in the next few days is slightly and not significantly more favorable for the AI-based advisor (65\% compared to 58\% by day 10), and this trend remains throughout the experiment.
 The decline in adoption following the probe of willingness to pay is significantly larger in the Human Advisor condition with 79\% compared to 63\% for algorithmic \textit{No Explanation} and the \textit{Human advisor}, respectively (P-value = 0.0169, t = 2.4104).

 For the regression analysis we proceed by conducting a Probit multivariate model regressions.
 The base specification is

 where RTA is the outcome variable associated with individual $i$ with time difference of $t$ game "days" of the experiment.
 T is a dummy variable for the type of investment advice: "Human Advisor" (where the underlying condition is the "AI-No explanation" alternative). $T\_E$ is a vector of the Trust and Explanation satisfaction dummies for indicating if an individual is above the median on the index based on questionnaires developed by \cite{gefen2003trust,komiak2006effects,mcknight2002developing,hoffman2018metrics}. \footnote{The questionnaires can be found in appendix A} X is the vector of age and gender variables.
 Table 1 shows the Probit analysis results.
-We observe similar results when including a range of control variables: Significant differences in adoption toward the "AI-No explanation" alternative on day 7 after several days of game and on day 14 when exploring willingness to pay.
-In addition, with the controls, we find that adoption of auto-advice is significantly and negatively correlated with age.
+We observe similar results when including the range of the control variables.
+For detailed regression specification, see Appendix A.

 The absence of algorithm aversion observed in our study may be the result of using the Mturk platform, an online platform that may lead to the more technological orientation of individuals using it, compared to the general population.